 In this course, we study different aspects of the political economy of migration.
 We start with a brief review of the main economic models; we study the main drivers of emigration; the evolution of migration policies from a historical perspective; and how interests, institutions, and public opinion shape the making of migration policies; we discuss international cooperation in international migration; and we devote a large part of the course to discussing emigration policies and the causes and consequences of emigration.

-Outside the classroom, I am organising two optional activities: a Migration Book Club and a visit to the Museum Migration Project.
+Outside the classroom, I am organising a Migration Book Club.